ganimedes96/dtmoney/README.md

 $ git clone your-fork-url && cd dtmoney

 # Create a branch with your feature
-$ git checkout -b my-feature
+$ git checkout -b feature

 # Make the commit with your changes
-$ git commit -m 'feat: My new feature'
+$ git commit -m 'First Commit'

 # Send the code to your remote branch
 $ git push origin my-feature